yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

 :::info:
 Accounts that are linked to hardware wallets can't send value transactions with a message.

+If someone with a hardware wallet account clicks a deep links that includes both an `amount` and `message` parameter, the transaction's MESSAGE field won't be filled.
 :::

 1. Go to **Settings** > **Advanced settings** and enable deep linking